Our screened in porch door makeover – super quick transformation!

 Door color: “Tealish” by Behr

 I want to also paint the blue step underneath the door – it’ll probably be white.
 It looks a little rough, so it definitely needs some love!
 See what I mean about spiraling?
 Homeownership = never ending projects.
+As well as painting the step and washing the siding, I also need to clean out the porch guttering (although I’m tempted to leave that to Clean Pro Gutter Cleaning Dallas as that seems a bit of a dirty job LOL).
+Will I ever finish these projects?!

 I love this color so much I’m thinking about possibly putting it on our front door as well.
 Or maybe the shutters.
 I can’t decide!